natemccurdy/pe-stash-vagrant-stack/README.md

 ## Troubleshooting

-### Bitbucket
+### BitBucket

-The main Bitbucket log that you'll want to monitor to troubleshoot the webhook is:
+The main BitBucket log that you'll want to monitor to troubleshoot the webhook is:
   ```
   /var/atlassian/application-data/bitbucket/log/atlassian-bitbucket.log
   ```

 Most likely, the problem you have will be with SSL validation of code-manager.
-This guide shows how to manually add the Master's CA to the Java keystore that Bitbucket uses.
+There's a `java_ks` resource in `site/profile/manifests/bitbucket.pp` that attempts to manage this.
+This guide shows how to manually add the Master's CA to the Java keystore that BitBucket uses.
   * https://confluence.atlassian.com/display/KB/Connecting+to+SSL+services

 ### Puppetserver